Poor Man's Bible: Lives of the Saints

 Many churches and cathedrals are dedicated to a particular biblical or early Christian saint and bear the name of that saint.
-Other churches have been founded by or have been associated with some person who was later canonised.
+Other churches have been founded by or have been associated with some person who was later canonized.
 These associations are often celebrated in the decoration of the church, to encourage worshippers to emulate the piety, good works, or steadfast faith of the saint.

 Sometimes saints are shown together in a sort of pictorial gallery, but the depiction of narratives is also common.
 This may take the form of a single incident, such as Saint Sebastian tied to a tree and bristling with arrows or St Christopher carrying the Christ Child across the river, or the saint's life may be shown in a narrative sequence, similar to the way in which the life of Jesus is depicted, such as the Life of St Augustine by Benozzo Gozzoli in the Church of Sant' Agostino, San Gimignano.

 The stories of a saint's life may be based on highly reliable sources.
 On the other hand, some may contain fanciful elements and others may be entirely fictitious.

-Some of the stories are well known and the saints that they depict are easily recognised.
+Some of the stories are well known and the saints that they depict are easily recognized.
 These include St Joan of Arc, St Stephen the first Christian martyr and St Francis of Assisi preaching to the birds.
-There are many other saints whose recognition is highly localised.
+There are many other saints whose recognition is highly localized.
 Among these is Santa Fina of San Gimignano, whose death and funeral were depicted in two frescoes by Domenico Ghirlandaio.